ConvoyPanel/documentation/docs/guide/licensing.md

 Please use Convoy through ethical means because I don't want to spend a lot of time in adding DRM, license-checkers, or obfuscation-they take away time that I can otherwise use on making Convoy more stable, performant, and featureful.
 In addition, obfuscation is against my original vision of having a panel that's open.

 If you get a license, do anything you want with your installation of Convoy.
 You have the right to use it!
 Want to add billing?
 Sure!
 Want to add a support center?
 Yep!
 Want to turn it into a Shopify store that sells cat-themed socks along with servers?
 Sure...
 I guess-you have the right to do that anyways!

+### Can I buy a lifetime/unrestricted license?

+Sorry, I am not offering that type of licenses at the moment for the masses.
+However, I do hear you guys.
+I know how irritating it is today to pay for a subscription for absolutely everything, and I will consider different types of licenses (e.g. perpetual licenses but locked to a specific version of Convoy).
+But please bear with me while the subscription model is $6/node/month.
+If you are really in need of a discounted license (e.g. you're a new company or you've suffered heavy losses), please let me know and we can work out a solution.
+I am a person, not some large corporation.
+We can definitely work together.